EarthMind: Leveraging Cross-Sensor Data for Advanced Earth Observation Interpretation with a Unified Multimodal LLM: Method

-In parallel, our framework supports multi-sensor fusion by treating heterogeneous EO data as a form of video-like input.
-Inspired by recent advances in video-language models~\cite{maaz2023video,shu2024video}, we adopt a unified data formatting strategy: single- and dual-channel SAR images are padded to form pseudo-RGB frames, while multispectral bands are grouped in triplets to construct temporally-ordered multi-frame sequences.
-These sequences mimic the temporal structure of video inputs and are processed by shared encoders, enabling our model to exploit cross-frame dependencies and spectral complementarity.
+Fig.~\ref{fig:archi} illustrates the architecture of EarthMind.
+Our model employs a visual encoder $\mathbf{E}_v$ for global semantic perception and a grounding encoder $\mathbf{E}_g$ for fine-grained spatial understanding.
+A vision-language projector (VLP) transforms visual features into a token sequence $X^V$ aligned with the language space.
+These visual tokens, combined with input text tokens, serve as input to the LLM, which generates text predictions accordingly.
+To enable dense prediction tasks, we introduce a special token ``\texttt{<SEG>}'' that guides the mask decoder $\mathbf{D}_m$ to produce fine-grained segmentation maps.

-To enhance inter-modal alignment, we propose a \textit{Cross-modal Fusion} module (details in Sec.~\ref{MTS}) that leverages paired sensor inputs under a unified language conditioning.
-This module facilitates effective interaction between modalities by attending to complementary cues across spectral and spatial dimensions.
+Our framework supports flexible visual input by treating heterogeneous EO data as video-like sequences.
+Inspired by recent advances in video-language models~\citep{maaz2023video,shu2024video}, we adopt a unified data formatting strategy: single- and dual-channel SAR images are padded to form pseudo-RGB frames, while multispectral bands are grouped in triplets to construct multi-frame sequences.
+This approach mimics temporal video structure and enables shared encoder processing, allowing our model to exploit cross-frame dependencies and spectral complementarity.